OrenGershony/AndroidApp/README.md

 # AndroidApp
-Made by Oren Gershony, Razvan Teodorescu, and others.
+Made by Oren Gershony and others.